vicinityh2020/vicinity-agent/docs/AGENT.md

 ### How agent processes the consumption of local object property (in this VICINITY node)

-To read local object property value, the Agent implements the endpoint provided in *read_link* of object:
+To read local object property value, the Agent calls the endpoint provided in *read_link* of object:
 ```
 GET : read_link endpoint for object property
 ```

-To set local object property value, the Agent implements the endpoint provided in *write_link* of object:
+To set local object property value, the Agent calls the endpoint provided in *write_link* of object:
 ```
 PUT : write_link endpoint for object property
 ```